 Alternatively, the SSL options can be encoded as part of a URI

 type string as part of the query element.
 The available SSL

 options are the same as those listed above, but written without

-the proceeding hyphens.
-For example
+the preceding hyphens.
+For example,

 the equivalent of

 Paths specified in a URI type string must be percent encoded, for example:

 email@example.com?ssl-ca%3D%2Froot%2Fclientcert%2Fca-cert.pem%26ssl-cert%3D%2Fro\ ot%2Fclientcert%2Fclient-cert.pem%26ssl-key%3D%2Froot%2Fclientcert%2Fclient-key .pem